ICR-analysis/ICR-analysis.github.io/existing_software.md

 ## Choosing microscopy software

 The microscopy facility in Chelsea has licenses for a number of image analysis packages, along with experience in using many different programs.
-If you are unsure about any aspect of image analysis, please email [Adam Tyson](adam.tyson@icr.ac.uk), or come to the facility.
+If you are unsure about any aspect of image analysis, please <a href='mailto:adam.tyson@icr.ac.uk'>email</a>, or come to the facility.

 It is also much easier to develop your analysis pipeline before acquiring most of your data, please plan ahead!